fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 11/12
 - DUE: Itinerary Outlines
-  - Need to produce complete outline
+  - Need to produce COMPLETE outline
   - Bullet points only, but 1-2 meaningful sentences each.
 These will be topic sentences of your paragraphs.
   - 2-3 sub-bullets (of things to mention; NO SENTENCES)
   - Use specific citations; or note where more research is needed
   - Minimum 10 sources in Zotero collection (start with sources on registration forms).
+  - Name your file according to your site like `blue-mills.md`
+    - use dashes, NOT spaces
+    - all lower case
+    - `.md` extension
+  - Add your file to the [new sites folder](https://github.com/historic-trails/santa-fe-itinerary/tree/master/docs/sites) in our repository

-- Public History Writing Exercise
+- IN CLASS: Public History Writing Exercise

+### Wednesday, 11/14
 - Template/Layout Decisions

-### Wednesday, 11/14
-- TBD
+- The Return of the Vignettes

 ### Friday, 11/16
+- DUE: Complete Itinerary Drafts
+  - Write in plain text + Markdown, but BRING A PAPER COPY
+  - Flesh out your outlines into a full draft with section headings
-- DUE: Complete Itinerary Drafts (with notes notes about what needs more research)
+  - Include notes notes about what needs more research
 - Peer Review

 ## Week 14: Research Projects

 ### Monday, 11/19
 - Revised Itinerary Drafts due on GitHub
-- Layout Critiques
+- Image research

 ### Wednesday, 11/21: NO CLASS (pre-Thanksgiving)